Note

 Related content

-For constraining access to Service Bus to Azure virtual networks, see the following link:
+To constrain access to Service Bus to Azure virtual networks, see the following article: